eduardz1/Master-Thesis/chapters/theory.typ

 Once the data is collected, it can be visualized using the `paraprof` tool, which is part of the TAU suite.
 It provides a graphical interface to explore the profiling data, including function call graphs, time spent in each function, and more.
 It also supports 3D visualization of the profiling data, which can be useful for understanding the performance characteristics of the application.

-In @paraprof-summary, we can see a visualization of a simulation for the 2D elastic case using a mesh of 100 thousand cells, polynomials of order 9 and executed on a single node with 2 #math.times 24 cores Zen4 CPUs.
+In @paraprof-summary, we can see a visualization of a simulation for the 2D elastic case using a mesh of 100 thousand cells, polynomials of order 9 and executed on a single node with 2 #math.times 24 cores Zen4 @CPU:short:pl.
 It was configured with 8 @MPI processes and 6 OpenMP threads per process.
 As we can see, in this case, the entirety of the time is spent on building the matrices for the @HDG method.
 In particular, the `hdg_build_quadrature_int_2D` routine, which is responsible for building the quadrature matrices for the 2D case, accounts for more than half of the program's runtime.
 The `hdg_build_Ainv_2D` routine, which is responsible for building the inverse of the matrix, accounts for a significant portion of the time as well.
 The graph might be a bit misleading in the sense that, for `hdg_build_Ainv_2D`, the time spent on @LAPACK:short to inverse the matrix should also be added to the time spent on the routine.
 As #cite(<x-DontInvertThatMatrix>, form: "prose") mentions, it's usually more computationally efficient to solve the linear system directly, rather than inverting the matrix.
 This is something that I will explore in more detail in @red-mat-inv.
 In @paraprof-summary we also noticed that 3 threads of each @MPI process are unused, meaning that greater parallelization can be achieved even on CPU.

 #figure(
   image("../resources/imgs/paraprof_3D_visualization.png"),